By Stephanie Younger •

 “How many more times do my parents have to give me that talk explaining to me that I’m 10 times more likely to become a victim of gun violence because I am black?””– Irena Schunn and George Copeland Jr., Capital News Service

 “Those [your experiences] were in the past.
+Maybe they’ve changed.
 There’s no racism or bullying at my school.”

-He, and an older white girl, had a funny way of giving Black Lives Matter the same solidarity they have given to the #NeverAgain movement.
-At the time, Black Lives Matter had spent nearly five years fighting anti-Black racism, especially violence at the hands of the state, and that included police shootings. #NeverAgain was a movement comprised of mostly white students, many of which were and still are apathetic towards the fight for Black lives, yet suddenly became “gun reform activists” within those recent weeks.
+He had a funny way of giving Black Lives Matter the same solidarity they have given to the #NeverAgain movement.
+At the time, Black Lives Matter had spent nearly five years fighting anti-Black racism, especially violence at the hands of the state, and that included police shootings. #NeverAgain and March For Our Lives were movements comprised of mostly white students, many of which were and still are apathetic towards the fight for Black lives, yet suddenly became “activists” within those recent weeks.

 “It’s not about race.
 It’s because the students in Parkland protested in a way people are open to.”

-This is a direct quote from the white male student, who ironically said this minutes after being interviewed by a local news station about fighting gun violence and honoring the legacy of Dr. Martin Luther King Jr. He implied that Black people wouldn’t be met with negative media depictions and police violence if we were “protesting in a way people are open to,” which goes against what MLK stood for.
-These words especially contradict MLK’s statement that “a riot is a language of the unheard,” and embody the white moderate he warned of, “who constantly says: ‘I agree with you in the goal you seek, but I cannot agree with your methods of direct action.'”
+This is a direct quote from the white male student, who ironically said this minutes after being interviewed about fighting gun violence and honoring the legacy of Dr. Martin Luther King Jr. He implied that Black people wouldn’t be met with negative media depictions and police violence if we were “protesting in a way people are open to,” which goes against what MLK stood for.
+This white student’s stance especially contradicts MLK’s statement that “a riot is a language of the unheard,” and embody the white moderate he warned of, “who constantly says: ‘I agree with you in the goal you seek, but I cannot agree with your methods of direct action.'”
+The white girl from the previous meeting agreed.

 For what I thought was the students’ “respectful and beneficial” attempt to solve the conflict, I was asked to Skype with them, only to be interrupted each time I would share my perspective.
-I was tone-policed by the white girl.
-She told me, “I’m sorry you felt attacked.
+The white girl who posed as a mediator told me, “I’m sorry you felt attacked.
 We agree with you, but say it in a way we are open to.”
 The older white male teenager, who I blocked on Instagram, agreed and began by addressing himself as “the most progressive person you will ever meet,” and proceeded to lecture me on how gun violence “is an issue that affects all lives, American lives, and not Black lives.”
 He continued, “If you’re going to be talking about race, attacking us online, and fighting with other people, maybe you shouldn’t be working with us.
 The constitution and this country was made up of compromise.
 If you don’t like it, get out.”

 Monday, April 20, 2020, will have marked two years since I arrived to the Virginia National School Walkout Protest on Brown’s Island in Richmond, VA, only to learn that I wasn’t speaking, and to be turned away by the same white male who asked me to “speak about the importance of voting.”
 When I said ”hi” to him, he ignored me and walked away.
 I approached him again, and I asked if I was speaking.
 Even though the group guaranteed weeks earlier that I was going to speak, he said, “we’re full.”

-However, they excluded several Black students for fighting racism and police violence, and specifically excluded me without a heads-up because of my message and the conflict.
+While they included some Black students, they excluded several Black students for fighting racism and policing, and they specifically excluded me without a heads-up because of my message and the conflict.
 I was devastated and infuriated.
 The fact that the group excluded me from leading the walkout with them was the last straw.
 Their racism didn’t stop me from walking out, but I had to do that on my own.

 The group didn’t last any longer than a month after the walkout.
-I spent the day after, well into the following weeks publicly sharing my story–much to the shock of another older white student, who didn’t care to hear my side of the story until then, even though I’ve already shared my perspective.
-As soon as the community knew about their actions, a few group members insisted that they weren’t responsible for the exclusion of Black students, and tried to justify their wrongdoings by saying that they did so because of a “time limit.”
+I spent the day after, well into the following weeks publicly sharing my story–much to the anger of the older white male “mediator.”
+When I publicized it, he got very defensive and I reiterated what I told him a month earlier.
+The “mediator” chose to protect the people who were harassing me despite what I told him before the walkout.
+He and another white male group member insisted that they weren’t responsible for the exclusion of Black students, and tried to justify it by saying that they did so because of a “time limit.”
 I spent the next several months sharing my story, to speaking at town halls, open mics and youth summits, and writing articles.
 I saw a light at the end of a very dark tunnel when several organizations and individual people stood with me and gave me a platform.
-What I experienced also taught me a valuable lesson that I am not without privilege, as a Black girl who is light-skinned, cishet, and benefits from classism, and that holding myself accountable should be my first priority.
+What I experienced taught me a valuable lesson that I am not without privilege, as a Black girl who is light-skinned, cishet, and benefits from classism, and that holding myself accountable should be my first priority.
 My message to everyone who is going through this, is to value those who genuinely support and uplift you, and to never let anyone bully you out of standing by what you believe in.

 Stephanie Younger is a 17-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.